Table of Contents

 Who is Banksy?

 This is an inevitable question whenever Banksy is discussed.
-Although the artist’s identity is technically unknown, there have been several theories as to who the mystery artist is.
+Although the street artist’s identity is technically unknown, there have been several theories as to who the mystery artist is.
 The most popular of these theories is that Banksy is a Bristol native named Robin Gunningham.
 The UK’s Daily Mail published an extensive piece on Gunningham where they interviewed schoolmates.
 A photograph showing a man believed to be Gunningham working on stencils in Jamaica is the lynchpin in this theory.
 The man that the Daily Mail spoke to said that Gunningham was one of three artistically inclined students in his class.
 According to this report, Gunningham attended the prestigious Bristol Cathedral Choir School, which has an annual tuition of £9,240.

 A neighbor told the Daily Mail that Banksy left school at 16 and began working in graffiti often traveling for months at a time and eventually leaving home altogether.
 Journalist Simon Hattenstone of The Guardian newspaper is one of the only people who interviewed Banksy in person.
 He said that Banksy wore jeans and a T-shirt to the interview.
 Bansky was also sporting a silver tooth, a silver chain and one silver earring.